 Medieval Jersey Tour dates

 This is a half day tour which is available to book as a private group tour on any available day all year around – PLEASE CONTACT US TO ENQUIRE

-- Site of 1406 Battle of the Sands – Hector de Pontbriand and Pero Nino against English and Jersey forces
+- Site of 1406 Battle of the Bridge (or Sands) – Hector de Pontbriand and Pero Nino against English and Jersey forces

 - Parish Churches – (driving past)

 - Mont Orgueil Castle – the unconquered castle (entry only on full day tours)

 - Chastel Sedement, Trinity

 Without much documentary evidence from the medieval period, it’s history is a mix of legend, myth and known facts.
 Visit castles and battlefields, handle the weapons and solve the enigmas of this period – why and how?